Developing prompt criteria

 Fill out the following:

-• Noteworthy Organizations—list the organizations and other relevant entities involved in the case.
-Highlight any key relationships or other notable characteristics.
+- Noteworthy Organizations—list the organizations and other relevant entities involved in the case.
+Highlight any key relationships, entities, or other notable characteristics.

-• Noteworthy Terms—list and define any relevant words, phrases, acronyms, jargon, or slang that might be important to the analysis.
+- Noteworthy Terms—list and define any relevant words, phrases, acronyms, jargon, project code names, or slang that might be important to the analysis.

-• Additional Context—list any additional information that does not fit the other fields.
-This section is typically left blank.
+- Additional Context—list any additional information that does not fit the other fields.
+This section can be left blank.

 Relevance tab